deniskyashif/blog/content/posts/2025-12-18-closure-of-operations.md

 var a2 = a1.Deposit(new Money(50, "USD"))
 ```

 At this point, we can no longer tell which account instance represents the real entity. `a1` and `a2` share the same identity but have different states.
 When an entity is tracked by an ORM such as Entity Framework, creating additional instances breaks the change tracking and can lead to subtle, hard-to-diagnose bugs.
+This breaks the assumption that there is a single, authoritative instance for a given identity.

 > Entities represent "things that happen over time", not things that we compute with.